-Geography focuses on the significance of 'place' and 'space' in understanding our world.
-Students engage in a range of learning experiences that develop their geographical skills and thinking through the exploration of geographical challenges and their effects on people, places and the environment.
+Geography is the study of people, the environment and their interaction.
+This subject focuses on 'place' and 'space' in understanding our world.
+Students engage in a range of learning experiences that develop their geographical skills and thinking through the exploration of global, national and regional challenges and their effects on people, places and the environment.

-Students investigate places in Australia and across the globe to observe and measure spatial, environmental, economic, political, social and cultural factors.
-They interpret global concerns and challenges including responding to risk in hazard zones, planning sustainable places, managing land cover transformations and planning for population change.
-They develop an understanding of the complexities involved in sustainable planning and management practices.
+Students investigate environmental and social issues in Australia and across the globe to observe and measure spatial, environmental, economic, political, social and cultural factors.
+They interpret global concerns and challenges including responding to risk in hazard zones, planning sustainable places, managing land cover changes and planning for shifting populations in Australia and regions across the world.
+By studying Geography, students will develop an understanding of the complexities involved in sustainable planning and management practices.